(Ensure you hit F5 or View Show)

 This is the fifth Roman versus Carthaginian battle featured on this site.
 This may appear disproportionate at first but not when one considers the intensity and duration of conflict between these two ancient Mediterranean powers.
 However, there are many more conflicts and pairs of historical enemies to cover, so this will likely be the final animation between Rome and Carthage for some time.

 I particularly enjoy Tipps’ concept of the “dangerous unpredictability of the amateur” and its relevance to more than battle.
-Try reading the poker face of someone who themselves don’t know how good their hand is and you’ll understand.
+Try reading the poker face of someone who themselves do not know how good their hand is and you will understand.

 A note on the actual animation sequence: I’m fairly proud of the way my visual illustration of the corvus turned out.
 Like I’ve told many people already, you can make PowerPoint do anything you want if you get creative and are persistent.